Gennaro Di Mauro

-Gennaro Di Mauro (born 8 November 2001) is an Italian rower.
+Gennaro Alberto Di Mauro (born 8 November 2001) is an Italian rower.
 He competed in the 2020 Summer Olympics, in Single sculls, finishing 8th.

 Career

 In 2017, he participated in the junior world championships, finishing fifth.

 In 2018, he participated at the European junior championships, at the junior world championships.
 At the Italian indoor rowing championships he set the new Italian junior record on the 2000 m rowing.